JoaoCostaIFG/LPOO/docs/README.md

 #### The pattern

-To fix this issue the group decided to create a new _Collider_ class and aggregate it into the _Elemets_ that implemented the _CollidableElement_ interface.
+To fix this issue the group decided to create a new _Collider_ class and aggregate it into the _Elements_ that implemented the _CollidableElement_ interface.
 For more overall flexibility, the
 [**composite pattern**](https://refactoring.guru/design-patterns/composite) was
 used to allow for more complex _colliders_.